 - Proficient with Microsoft Office, especially Excel and PowerPoint

 - Strong oral and written communications skills

 Benefits and Application Process:

-This position is based at NACDL’s Washington, D.C. office, conveniently located near several downtown Metro stations.
-Salary is competitive and commensurate with experience.
+We value the collaborative work environment in our Washington, DC office, however, due to the COVID-19 virus, employees are working remotely.
+This position will be expected to work from the office once it is safe to do so (or once we return to regular operations).
+The salary range for this position is $33,000 - $35,000, commensurate with experience.
 NACDL employees enjoy a generous package of employee benefits, including subsidized health, dental and vision insurance, company-paid life and disability insurance, flexible spending accounts, a pre-tax commuting subsidy, a 401(k) plan with generous company contributions, paid time off and paid holidays.

 To apply: Send cover letter, resume and writing sample (3-5 pp.) to firstname.lastname@example.org with “Special Projects Assistant” in the subject line.
-Applicants are also asked to provide a realistic statement of their salary expectation, as well as indicate their start date.
 Applications will be considered on a rolling basis.
 Position open until filled, and prospective candidates are encouraged to apply as soon as possible.

 Pre-Trial Suppression & Fourth Amendment Issues

 This Trial Guide is a topical and practical handbook examining the nuts and bolts of the most current Fourth Amendment & Pre-Trial Suppression issues encountered in modern criminal cases.